 Continue to explore the files in this example to gain more insight into how simulation, code generation, and automation deployment can help you develop a controller for your hardware.

 HDL Coder supports floating-point single precision data types.
-Run
+Open a floating-point model of the example:

-zynqexPMSMFOCSingleStart to open a floating-point model of the example.
 The floating-point model highlights the ability of HDL Coder to generate HDL code from a model containing a mix of fixed-point and floating-point data types.
 Follow the same tasks to implement the control algorithm with single-precision current control on a Xilinx Zynq SoC platform.
-To more information about floating-point support in HDL Coder, see Native Floating Point and the online video HDL Coder: Native Floating Point.